How to Find Out What Year Your House Was Built

 Discovering your home’s construction date provides essential foundation knowledge for smart property ownership and investment decisions.
 Whether you’re buying, selling, maintaining, or improving your property, understanding its age helps you make informed choices about insurance, maintenance, renovations, and long-term planning.

 The research methods outlined in this guide provide multiple pathways to accurate information, from simple document review to comprehensive professional research.
-Most homeowners can determine their property’s age using readily available resources, while complex situations may benefit from professional assistance.
+Most homeowners can determine their property’s age in under 30 minutes using readily available free resources, while complex situations may benefit from professional assistance.

 Remember: Your home’s age is just the beginning of understanding your property’s characteristics and needs.
 Use this information as the foundation for ongoing research, maintenance planning, and improvement decisions that protect and enhance your investment over time.